top of page

 Quality Christian Resources on Addiction

-Looking for as much biblical information that you can find on addiction?
+Looking for as much biblical information as you can find on addiction?
 Need material to use for a class or a group?
 Or do you need some help staying clean and sober?
-Click to find videos, book lists, articles, and quotes on how the Bible has all the answers that you could ever want for addictions.
+Click under guides to find videos, book lists, articles, and quotes on how the Bible has all the answers that you could ever want for addictions.

-A corpsman assigned by God in the war on addiction.
+Assigned by God to wage war on addiction.
 See my Youtube videos!

 Presenting